loadmill/loadmill-docs/parameters.md

 You may embed parameters with the `${}` syntax in the request URL as well as the request body, request headers, [extractions](#parameter-extraction), [assertions]() and more.

+Note that any parametrized expression such as `Some ${param}` will remain as-is if no such parameter is defined or extracted before the expression is evaluated.

 ## Default Parameters

 Another common use case for parametrization is when you want to **reuse test scenarios** on different environments or with small adjustments.